”Kami” is a Japanese word referring to gods, spirits, and sacred presences in Japanese belief. The unit used to count Kami is “Hashira.”

 That said, I’m enjoying it!

-The deities on this site were character-designed and illustrated by Tokura Kura.
-Since the Kojiki contains no descriptions or illustrations of the deities’ physical appearances, they are depicted based on imagination.
+Kami on this site were character-designed and illustrated by Tokura Kura.
+Since the Kojiki contains no descriptions or illustrations of Kami’s physical appearances, they are depicted based on imagination.

 This project does not aim to promote or criticize any specific religion.